cdl-geneseo/geneseo-dictionary/Q/Quidditch.md

 # Quidditch

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Quidditch

 Created by  Unknown User (cam37) on Nov 21, 2012

 (n.) a sport, created by Middlebury College in 2005, that attempts to emulate the sport of the same name as featured in Harry Potter media.
 Not Geneseo-specific. &quot;I'm really excited to be on Geneseo's Quidditch team.&quot; Montelli, N-R, 2012.